calimero-archive/docs/docs/tutorial/bridging-ft-token.md

 ## Set environmental variables

-Before continuning with the next steps, set up your environmental variables in the command line, you can use the export command followed by the variable name and its value.
+Before continuing with the next steps, set up your environmental variables in the command line, you can use the export command followed by the variable name and its value.

 ```bash
 export REGISTER_ACCOUNT_ID="YOUR_REGISTER_ACCOUNT_ID"